carlyn-aarish/spotify-ad-blocker/README.md

 1. Click `Request Token`
 1. Copy the generated OAuth Token
 1. Set `SPOTIFY_ACCESS_TOKEN` to the copied token in `main.py`
-1. Open Spotify app and start playing something
+1. Open Spotify app and start listening
 1. In terminal, go to directory where program is saved
 1. Run `python main.py`
+2. Enjoy music without ads
+3. Token expires after 1 hour

-## Steps
+## About the Script

+### Script Functions
 1. detect when an ad is playing
-1. muting device while ad is playing

-## Possible Future Iterations
-1. close and reopening Spotify to skip ads
-1. mute Spotify app audio and playing a local song while ad is playing
+1. mute device while ad is playing

-## To Mute Device While Ad is Playing
+### Notes on muting on MacOS
 To mute MacOS speakers, need to be able to communicate with local processes on my OS.
 Can do this using [Applescript](https://wiki.python.org/moin/MacPython/AppleScript).